 The building was completed in March 2012 and in addition to the interpretative galleries, features a conference and banqueting suite on the top two floors, including a replica of the liner’s Grand Staircase, as well as a café, restaurant and gift shop in the ground floor public atrium.
 The Andrews Gallery is available for temporary exhibitions, events, performances and meetings, and the Education Suite provides an education facility for schools and community groups.

 Titanic Belfast was officially opened by the First and Deputy First Ministers Peter Robinson and Martin McGuinness on the 31st March 2012, marking the centenary of Titanic’s maiden voyage.

-Since opening Titanic Belfast has welcomed more than four million visitors, and won numerous awards.
+Since opening Titanic Belfast has welcomed over five million visitors, and won numerous awards.
 In its first five years, it has generated more than £160 million in additional tourism spend for the Northern Ireland economy, and sustains around 800 jobs each year in the wider economy.

 The visitor attraction has exceeded all expectations and in 2016 was named the World’s Leading Tourist Attraction in the World Travel Awards.